Frequently Asked Questions

-If you are in a hurry for an answer or you have a private message for Linda, use the link in the left-hand column of this web page to send her an e-mail.
+You may send your own questions to Linda using the link in the left-hand column of this web page to send her an e-mail.
 Keep scrolling down to find the link.

-Have a question on a topic not covered below?
+Question on a topic not covered below.

 Questions about Linda's personal life.